Insurance risk surveyors determine the possible financial risk posed by offering insurance cover for properties or sites

 It's becoming increasingly common for employers to also request NEBOSH (The National Examination Board in Occupational Safety and Health) qualifications, such as the NEBOSH National General Certificate in Occupational Health and Safety and NEBOSH National Diploma in Occupational Health and Safety.

-Some surveyors take the International Diploma in Risk Management offered by the Institute of Risk Management (IRM).
-As a Diploma graduate, you're eligible to apply for Certified Member (CMIRM) status and can use the title Certified Risk Professional after your name.
+Some surveyors take the International Diploma in Enterprise Risk Management offered by the Institute of Risk Management (IRM).
+As a Diploma graduate with a minimum of three years' practical experience in a risk role, you're eligible to apply for Certified Member (CMIRM) status and can use the title Certified Risk Professional after your name.

 Other training takes place on the job through in-house training programmes, mentor support, distance learning and some external training.